GRAPHIC DESIGN PROGRAM DESCRIPTION

 Resume, High School Diploma (or equivalent), Enrollment Agreement

 Graphic Designer, Creative Director, Art Director, Visual Communication Designer

 Knowledge of Adobe Photoshop is key to creating eye-catching visual content for design projects.
 Elevate your graphic design portfolio with illusionistic digital artwork and advanced image manipulation.

 A strong foundation in Typography is the backbone of successful graphic designers.
 Learn the history and anatomy of letterforms and how to make effective decisions about designing with text.

 Learn the strategies behind powerful design.
 Examine prime samples of advertising design then create original layouts that take control of the viewer’s experience through juxtaposition of text and imagery.

-Package design is a crucial component of product sales.
-Companies rely on graphic designers to grab the shopper’s attention.
-Learn to expa visual identity into the 3-dimensional realm in this exciting and challenging class.
+Package design is a crucial component of product sales that companies rely on to grab the shopper’s attention.
+Learn to expand visual identity into the 3-dimensional realm in this exciting and challenging class.

 GRAPHIC DESIGN SKILLS

 The graphic designer can work in an advertising agency, graphic design studio, or in-house within the media and communication department of a company.
 The designer will be responsible for all steps from creating the visual communication product to its concept and final production.